Last updated: June 2026 | By Gal Ben-Shushan, Owner of Portofino Flooring

 Ready to choose your SPC floor?

-Portofino Flooring offers 21 SPC vinyl styles from $3.45/sq.ft, all with 20mil wear layer, Greenguard Gold certification, and lifetime residential warranty.
+Portofino Flooring offers SPC vinyl in two wear layer tiers — a 20 mil standard residential collection starting at $3.45/sq.ft and a 27 mil flagship collection for heavy-use households.
+All products are Greenguard Gold and FloorScore certified, with a lifetime residential warranty.
 Free 12-inch samples ship directly to your door so you can see and feel the quality before ordering.